castleXM/xm-labs-Lightstep-integration/README.md

 <br><br>

 **Note:** The Lightstep webhook format is predefined and most values are already part of this integration with the exception of **custom-data**.
 Custom Data can be defined in Lightstep for each notification stream.
-This is already designed into the integraiton for the parameter **group**.
+This is already designed into the integration for the parameter **group**.
 This is how you determine the proper xMatters group to send an alert to when the integration is triggered.

 For more information go here: https://docs.lightstep.com/docs/custom-data-on-saved-searches